 Sound static analyzers (such as Astrée) have been successfully applied to check run-time errors in safety-critical sequential software, but far less tools are available for the analysis of concurrent software.
 Polyspace Code Prover can identify shared variables accessed by concurrent threads, but cannot precisely identify data races and lacks OS support so that OS-related information has to be provided manually.
-Earlier versions of the state-of-the-art industrial analyzer Astrée have been restricted to analyzing sequential code and did not support natively task-interleaving.
+Earlier versions of the state-of-the-art industrial analyser Astrée have been restricted to analysing sequential code and did not support natively task-interleaving.
 To overcome this restriction ENS has developed AstréeA, a research prototype extending Astrée to check for run-time errors in multi-task C software consisting of millions of lines of code [9].
-Concurrency effects like preemptions, task priorities, and critical sections can be soundly and precisely taken into account.
+Concurrency effects like pre-emptions, task priorities, and critical sections can be soundly and precisely taken into account.
 AstréeA provides mechanisms to model operating systems by mapping the OS functionality to efficient stub libraries.
 In the course of the FORTISSIMO project the AstréeA mechanisms have now been transferred to Astrée and have been further enhanced.
 Currently OS support is provided for avionic software running under an ARINC 653 OS [10], and automotive software running under OSEK and AUTOSAR OS [11].
-In ASSUME, the AUTOSAR support, which had been limited to system specifications in .oil format, has been extended to the service libraries, as, e.g., CAN and DEM.
-Furthermore some OSEK/AUTOSAR OS mechanisms like phases of execution, the priority inheritance protocol, and enabling/disabling interrupts have been modelled in the FORTISSIMO project.
-Detection of deadlocks has been added in ASSUME.
+In ASSUME, the AUTOSAR support, which had been limited to system specifications in .oil format, has been extended to the service libraries, as, e.g., CAN, DEM, and DCM.
+Furthermore, some OSEK/AUTOSAR OS mechanisms like phases of execution, the priority inheritance protocol, and enabling/disabling interrupts have been modelled in the FORTISSIMO project.
+Detection of deadlocks and dynamic priorities including the priority ceiling protocol have been added in ASSUME.
 Now, Astrée can find concurrency-specific faults, including detection of data races, deadlocks, and priority inversions.

 The static analyzer framework Goblint is another emerging academic tool for concurrent programs.
 It has been elaborated in the scope of the MBAT project to prove the absence of data races in concurrent code as well as in interrupt-driven OSEK applications.
 The resulting prototype was imprecise with respect to global data, and not able to precisely model sophisticated synchronization primitives such as sending and receiving of events or suspending and resuming of tasks (often employed in embedded software to enforce scheduling policies).
 In ASSUME, the precision has been improved by better handling of casts between different types, support for context-sensitive warnings has been added, and the regression test infrastructure has been improved.
+Widening on calling contexts has been introduced to improve performance and to be able to deal with recursion.
+The space consumption has been reduced by working on basic blocks instead of individual statements and by keeping values only at widening points.